GRADUS SUAVITATIS

 G(n,m)

-For some more information on Music and Mathematics, see "Musik and Mathematik" (in german), editors Heinz Götze and Rudolf Wille, Springer Verlag.
+References: Wille: Mathematische Musiktheorie, 1983 [PDF], in "Musik and Mathematik" (in german), editors Heinz Götze and Rudolf Wille, Springer.
+Acknowledgements: